SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 - Vaccinees have taken the [Mark of the Beast](https://en.wikipedia.org/wiki/Number_of_the_beast), which ends in the [lake of fire](https://en.wikipedia.org/wiki/Lake_of_fire#Book_of_Revelation).
 - Vaccinees should shut up and leave the unvaccinated alone.
-- Vaccinees are simply to afraid of COVID, and should instead build up their immune systems.
+- Vaccinees are simply too afraid of COVID, and should instead "build up" their immunity.

 <img src="{{ site.baseurl }}/images/2021-10-24-natural-immunity-persistence-yale.jpg" width="400" height="257" alt="Yale Daily News: COVID-19 reinfections every 1.5 years without vaccination" title="Yale Daily News: COVID-19 reinfections every 1.5 years without vaccination" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 <img src="{{ site.baseurl }}/images/2021-10-24-natural-immunity-persistence-lancet.jpg" width="400" height="164" alt="Lancet: durability of immunity against reinfection by SARS-CoV-2" title="Lancet: durability of immunity against reinfection by SARS-CoV-2" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 The Tweet's author is referring to this article by Kinsella in the _Yale Daily News_. <sup id="fn2a">[[2]](#fn2)</sup> Townsend, _et al._ at the Yale School of Public Health <sup id="fn3a">[[3]](#fn3)</sup> used _actual_ close relatvies of SARS-CoV-2 (classic SARS, MERS, and a couple other human coronaviruses for a total of around 6 viruses) to estimate the duration of 'natural' immunity for unvaccinated people:
 - At 3 months, there's about 5% chance of reinfection.
-- At 17 months, there's a _50% chance of reinfection_, i.e., you should, on average, to be reinfected by this point at 1.5 years after your first infection.
+- At 17 months, there's a _50% chance of reinfection_, i.e., you should, on average, to be reinfected by this point about 1.5 years after your first infection.

-__Conclusion:__ If you refuse vaccination, you should expect to get COVID-19 about every 1.5 years, or a bit less.
+__Conclusion:__ If you refuse vaccination, you should expect on average to get COVID-19 _again_, about every 1.5 years or a bit less, for the rest of your life.

 Hmm&hellip; let's suppose that you do this dumb thing, avoiding vaccination.
-Furthermore, let's suppose that as you keep getting COVID-19 over and over, the mortality rate creeps up because it's wearing you down.
+Let us further suppose that as you keep getting COVID-19 over and over, the mortality rate creeps up a bit because it's wearing you down.
 It's varying over time and in different places
 <sup id="fn4a">[[4]](#fn4)</sup>, ranging from a few tenths of a percent to double digit
 percents.
 So let's say 3% over many cycles of re-infection.
+How bad can it get?
+Pretty
+bad:

 ```R
 > 0.97^9